-Mark is a litigation lawyer with experience in a wide range of matters including construction, real estate, debtor/creditor claims, commercial disputes, and employment.
+Mark is a litigation lawyer with experience in a wide range of matters including construction, real estate, debtor/creditor claims, bankruptcy and insolvency, foreclosures, and commercial disputes.

 As a construction lawyer, Mark assists clients with prosecuting builders’ liens, warranty claims, and disputes regarding contractual performance.
 Mark acts for owners, developers, contractors, suppliers and design professionals in connection with these matters.
 Mark also has experience with disputes regarding defective work, delays, and insurance coverage.
-Mark’s commercial litigation practice involves business disputes such as claims relating to the purchase and sale of land, claims for the supply of goods and services, and disputes between employers and employees such as dismissals and human rights claims.
+Mark frequently appears in court on bankruptcy and foreclosure matters.
+Mark’s commercial litigation practice involves business disputes such as claims relating to the purchase and sale of land, and claims for the supply of goods and services.

 Mark has appeared at all levels of Court in British Columbia and represented clients in alternative dispute resolution forums including arbitrations and mediations.
 Mark writes extensively, covering construction topics for Pushor Mitchell’s Legal Alerts, and his work has also been published in the Australian Law Journal and the University of Minnesota Journal of Law, Science, and Technology.